-- variable weights: The weights of the macroparticles can vary throughout the simulation. - constant weights: The weights of the macroparticles are constant throughout the simulation. - managed weights: Variable weight particles that are managed to allow for maximum and minimum weights, and maximum and minimum number of macroparticles per cell. - macroparticles per cell for splitting: If more than this many macroparticles are in a cell splitting will not occur. - macroparticles per cell for combining: If fewer than this many macroparticles are in a cell combining will not occur. - minimum split particle weight: If the split particles would weigh under this value, splitting will not occur. - maximum combined particle weight: If the combined particle would weigh over this value, combination will not occur. - splitting periodicity: Number of time steps between assessing if particles should be split. - combining periodicity (not editable): Number of time steps between assessing if particles should be combined. - splitting algorithm: Algorithm to use in determining split particle weights.
+- variable weights: The weights of the macroparticles can vary throughout the simulation. - constant weights: The weights of the macroparticles are constant throughout the simulation. - managed weights: Variable weight particles that are managed to allow for maximum and minimum weights, and maximum and minimum number of macroparticles per cell.
+Note if working in cylindrical coordinates, some computational artifacts may arise in a few simulation types with managed weights.
+Contact Tech-X support if this becomes a concern. - macroparticles per cell for splitting: If more than this many macroparticles are in a cell splitting will not occur. - macroparticles per cell for combining: If fewer than this many macroparticles are in a cell combining will not occur. - minimum split particle weight: If the split particles would weigh under this value, splitting will not occur. - maximum combined particle weight: If the combined particle would weigh over this value, combination will not occur. - splitting periodicity: Number of time steps between assessing if particles should be split. - combining periodicity (not editable): Number of time steps between assessing if particles should be combined. - splitting algorithm: Algorithm to use in determining split particle weights.